 - Google Workspace features improved Chat functionality w/ ability to generate and share documents in-line.

-- Supports improved picture-in-picture video-conferencing inside Docs, Sheets, & Slides w/ better collaboration.
+- Supports improved picture-in-picture video-conferencing inside Google Docs, Sheets, & Slides w/ better collaboration.

 - Google Workspace will start rolling out immediately to Google’s existing paying companies.

 Google’s G-Suite has been around for a long time.
 Used by some of the biggest companies on the planet, G-Suite gives businesses access to tools like Gmail, Google Drive, and a host of other productivity applications, while normal users tend to stick with Google Drive.

 But G-Suite is now dead.